 Supply: The ROSE native token is a capped supply token.
 The circulating supply at launch will be approximately 1.5 billion tokens, and the total cap is fixed at 10 billion tokens.

 Token utility: The ROSE token will be used for transaction fees, staking, and delegation at the Consensus Layer.

-Staking rewards: ~2 billion tokens will be automatically paid out as staking rewards to stakers and delegators for securing the network.
+Staking rewards: ~2.3 billion tokens will be automatically paid out as staking rewards to stakers and delegators for securing the network over time.

 The quantity of ROSE tokens reserved for various network functions, as a percentage of the total existing token supply, approximately follows the distribution below.

 Backers: Tokens sold directly to backers prior to mainnet launch.
 The vast majority of these sales took place in 2018.